CMSgov/beneficiary-fhir-data/rfcs/0000-dsl-driven-rda-code-generation.md

         mapping: FissProcCode
 ````

-would generate code like this in the `PreAdjFissClaim` class:
+generates code like this in the `PreAdjFissClaim` class:

 ````java
 @Entity